Skraelinger/AzureIoT_LoRaWan_StarterKit/LoRaEngine/README.md

 }
 ```

-Note: an easy way to follow messages send from the device is again with VSCode: right click on the device in the browser -> `Start Monitoring D2C Message`.
+Note: an easy way to follow messages send from the device is again with VSCode: right click on the device in the explorer -> `Start Monitoring D2C Message`.

-You can even test sending Cloud-2-Device message (e.g. by VSCode right click on the device in the browser -> `Send C2D Message To Device`).
+You can even test sending Cloud-2-Device message (e.g. by VSCode right click on the device in the explorer -> `Send C2D Message To Device`).

 The Arduino example provided above will print the message on the console.
 Keep in mind that a [LoRaWAN Class A](https://www.thethingsnetwork.org/docs/lorawan/) device will only receive after a transmit, in our case every 30 seconds.